Seal on a bedsheet: Regimental banners

-The origin of this design trend is commonly traced to U.S. military traditions in the 19th century.
+The origin of this trend in the United States may be traced to 19th century military traditions.
 During the American Civil War and into the early 20th century, infantry regiments carried banners featuring blue fields emblazoned with the U.S. coat of arms or state insignia, along with scrolls identifying the unit.
-From 1890 to 1904, such banners were standard issue for all U.S. infantry regiments and served as a model for the later adoption of similar state flags.
+From 1890 to 1904, such banners were standard issue for all U.S. infantry regiments and served as a model for the later adoption of similar state flags, this including the flags of Connecticut, Kentucky, Massachusetts, Minnesota, Montana, North Dakota, Vermont, Washington, West Virginia, and Wisconsin.

+Style imitation

-The designs falling into this category not directly stated to be derived from a regimental flag may have been influenced by the style of other U.S. state flags.
+Seal on a bedsheet designs not derived from a regimental flag may have been influenced by the style of other U.S. state flags.
 For example, the official description of the Nebraska state flag refers to the background color as "national blue."
-This choice may suggest an intended symbolic connection to the nation or an expression of loyalty to the Union that may carry over to other designs with this color field or the seal on a bedsheet style itself.
+This may suggest an intended symbolic connection to the nation or an expression of loyalty to the Union that may carry over to other designs with this color field or the seal on a bedsheet style itself.

+As of 2025, more than 80% of counties in the state of Virginia included either their name or official seal on their flags.
+Aligning with this widespread practice, Phyllis Randall, Chair of the Loudoun County Board of Supervisors, formally proposed adding the county's official seal to its flag.
+The stated purpose of the proposal is to make the flag more easily identifiable for official uses outside the county.

 Daughters of the American Revolution

-As part of their mission to promote American history and patriotism, DAR chapters across the United States actively encouraged states to adopt official flags.
-In many cases, they lobbied legislatures, sponsored public contests, and submitted their own designs.
-Examples include the DAR's involvement in the creation of flags for Arkansas, Connecticut, Illinois, Indiana, Iowa, Missouri, Washington, and Wyoming where members either designed winning entries or played leading roles in the legislative process.
+Chapters of the Daughters of the American Revolution (DAR) across the United States actively encouraged states to adopt official flags.
+In many cases they lobbied legislatures, sponsored public contests, and submitted their own designs.
+Examples include the state flags of Arkansas, Connecticut, Illinois, Indiana, Iowa, Missouri, Nebraska, New Mexico, Oklahoma, Washington, and Wyoming, where DAR members either designed winning entries or played leading roles in the legislative process.

-Their advocacy often emphasized historical continuity, with a preference for symbols that evoked the Revolutionary War era or the Civil War period.
+Their advocacy often emphasized historical continuity, with a preference for symbols that evoked the Revolutionary War era or the Civil War period, aligning with their mission to promote American history and patriotism.
 As a result, a number of state flags adopted during this era resemble military regimental banners.

+These events span from 1895 to 1925, covering a 30-year period with especially frequent activity between 1913 and 1925.
+Excluding the 1895 event, the timespan narrows to 1913–1925, highlighting a concentrated 12-year burst of activity.

+During this period, there was widespread pressure on states to adopt official flags; for example, in Nebraska, repeated requests from Washington, D.C., spurred local DAR members to push for a state flag.